Heat begin a new chapter: Life without Jimmy Butler, who is suspended and seeking a trade - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 After the second of those games earlier in the week, Butler said “probably not” when asked if he thought he could find on-court joy again in Miami.

 Saying those two words may have been his last official act as a member of the Heat.
 A week or so ago, Miami had no interest in trading Butler.
-Hearing him say that he doesn’t want to be on the team any more evidently changes things.
+Hearing him say that he doesn’t want to be on the team anymore evidently changed things.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.